rstudio/rmarkdown/README.md

 If no explicit format name is passed to `render` then the first one defined will be used.

-Output formats need not be defined in metadata.
-They can also be specified programatically from R, for example:
+Output formats need not be specified in metadata.
+In fact, metadata is just a convenient way to invoke functions that implement output formats.
+There are four built-in output formats each exported as a function from the package:

+- `html_document`
+- `pdf_document`
+- `word_document`
+- `beamer_presentation`

+As you'd expect, these functions can also be invoked as part of the call to `render`, for example:

 ```
 render("input.Rmd", html_document(toc = TRUE))